• Skip to primary navigation

 This was well before the gluten-free diet had become mainstream, so alternative flours weren't particularly easy to find.
 And, back then, corn was in nearly everything — HFCS was easy enough to spot, but the "hidden" ingredients like modified food starch, maltodextrin, mono and di-glycerides made all of the packaged goods we used to buy off-limits.

 Despite being something that I developed out of necessity, this oat flour cookies recipe has become my signature sweet treat.
 They're seriously that good!
-If you're someone who likes thin and crispy cookies, they simply don't get any better.
+If you're someone who likes cookies with crisp edges, soft centers, and a chewy consistency, they simply don't get any better.
+Oat flour adds a lovely nutty flavor that white flour just can't match.

 overhead hero of oat flour chocolate chip cookies scattered around on a white background with crushed nuts, rolled oats, and chocolate chips in the mix.